victorl2/quarkus-microservices/README.md

 # quarkus-microservices
-How to implement microservices with quarkus
+A example on how to create microservices with quarkus.
+In this example we will articulate two microservices using the [Rest Client](https://quarkus.io/guides/rest-client-guide) implementation from quarkus